commerce-docs/pagebuilder-examples/README.md

    bin/magento setup:upgrade
    ```

-1. Navigate to a CMS page and start using the module.
+1. Navigate to a CMS page and start using the module(s).

 ## Contributing